Gilijanko/DAM_report/README.md

 EPEX DE/FR/AT (German/French/Austrian DAM)
 SEEPEX (Serbian DAM)

-Sends out an Hourly Chart and Baseload Peakload prices with overall volume
+Sends out an e-mail with Hourly Chart and Baseload Peakload prices plus overall volume

 How it works:
 The program made out of two python executables.